parseablehq/parseable/README.md

   <a href="https://github.com/parseablehq/parseable/blob/main/LICENSE" target="_blank"><img src="https://img.shields.io/badge/license-AGPL3-informational" alt="License"></a>
 </p>

-Parseable is a fast, open source, highly scalable, easy to use and deploy log storage and management platform.
-Parseable is built for modern, cloud native workloads and runs natively in Kubernetes.
-For more information about features go to [our documentation](https://docs.parseable.io/).

-## Features
-* Log ingestion at high throughput, high volume.
+Parseable is the cloud native log storage and management platform for developers.
+Built for cloud and container native workloads, Parseable runs natively on Kubernetes.
+It is written in Rust, to leverage the memory safety, portable builds and high perfomance gurantees.
+It uses object store as primary storage, allowing seamless scale and flexibility.
+Parseable will get you from zero to searchable logs in minutes.
+### Why Parseable

+* Indexing free design.
+* Highly compressed log data in Parquet - columnar, open data format.
+* Stateless design allowing seamless scale and flexibility.
 * SDK less, simple REST API calls to upload logs.
-* Kubernetes, container native design.
-* Highly compressed Parquet format.
-* Object storage as the primary backend.
-* Bring your own bucket and own your log storage data.
+* Own your log storage data on your S3 buckets.
+### Features

+* Filter log data on tags.
+* Query for specific keywords and fields.
-* Intuitive dashboard to parse through log data efficiently.
+* Intuitive dashboard to parse and query through log data.
+* Get started on Kubernetes with helm chart.